Chat, teams, channels, & apps in Microsoft Teams

 |Do I require internet access rules to enable users to use Teams, or is it sufficient to open the minimum required ports?||To learn more, see URLs and IP address ranges.|

 Governance (naming conventions, who can create teams)

 Your organization might require that you implement controls on how teams are named and classified, who can create teams, and team expiration, retention, and archiving.
 This is called governance.
-You can use Azure Active Directory (Azure AD) to configure each of these areas.
+You can use Microsoft Entra ID to configure each of these areas.